pallets/flask/docs/testing.rst

 ---------------

-First, we need an application to test; we will use the application from the :ref:`tutorial`.
+First, we need an application to test; we will use the application from the :doc:`tutorial/index`.
 If you don't have that application yet, get the source code from :gh:`the examples <examples/tutorial>`.

 So that we can import the module ``flaskr`` correctly, we need to run ``pip install -e .`` in the folder ``tutorial``.